kpnguyen21/kpnguyen21/README.md

 <h2>About Me</h2>

-Detail-oriented researcher with a Ph.D. in Mathematics and a strong foundation in Physics.
-Recognized as a National Science Foundation Graduate Research Fellow (2017) and Barry Goldwater Scholar (2014).
-Offers extensive expertise in MATLAB and Python, with proficiency in machine learning, time-series analysis, statistical modeling, and data analysis.
-Seeking a challenging role in Data Science or Quantitative Research to apply advanced analytical skills and drive impactful insights.
+Detail-oriented Ph.D. in Mathematics with a strong foundation in Physics and recognition as an NSF Graduate Research Fellow and Barry Goldwater Scholar.
+Experienced in building statistical and time series models, applying advanced techniques such as Granger causality, transfer entropy, regression, and optimization.
+Proficient in Python, SQL, and cloud platforms (AWS, Azure).
+Skilled at translating complex data into quantitative insights that inform strategy, drive innovation, and support investment and risk decisions.
+Proven ability to lead cross-functional teams and communicate technical results with clarity and impact.

 <h2>Skills & Certifications</h2>
 <li><ins>Programming Languages</ins>: MATLAB, Python, SQL (DDL & DML), LaTeX, Tableau, Linux/Unix, C</li>